 When you’re the only one trying to be a better person, it might look like nothing is working.

-However, when the two of you are naturally teachable, admit mistakes and ready to listen to each other, then both of you will keep getting better by the day.
+However, when the two of you are naturally teachable, admit mistakes and are ready to listen to each other, you will keep getting better by the day.

-Premarital and extramarital affairs could crumble a union as it leads to distrust and lack of love.
+Premarital and extramarital affairs could crumble a union, leading to distrust and a lack of love.

-To grow your love back and avoid fights based on past actions, you will need to be as open and plain as possible, even to the tiniest details and movements.
+To grow your love back and avoid fights based on past actions, you must be as open and plain as possible, even to the tiniest details and movements.

 You also need to know how to avoid extramarital affairs as much as possible.

 14. Inability to manage stress

 Sometimes, life can get so stressful that every other thing wouldn’t make much sense.